Posts

 Image

-An illustration inspired by The World of Us (2016), capturing the delicate emotions of childhood friendship and growing up πŸŽ₯ Film Overview Title The World of Us (μš°λ¦¬λ“€ / Urideul) Director Yoon Ga-eun Screenplay Yoon Ga-eun Genre Drama, Coming-of-Age, Family Release Date June 16, 2016 (South Korea) Runtime 95 minutes (1h 35m) Country South Korea Language Korean Cast Choi Soo-in (Sun/Seon), Seol Hye-in (Jia), Lee Seo-yeon (Bo-Ra), Kang Min-joon (Yoon), Jang Hye-jin (Mother), Son Seok-bae (Father) Cinematography Min Jun-Won, Kim Ji-Hyun Music Yeon Ri-mok Producer Kim Soon-Mo Rating G (All Ages) Awards Best Youth Feature Film - Asia Pacific Screen Awards 2016; Berlin International Film Festival 2016 (Generation Kplus); numerous Korean film awards πŸ“– Plot Summary At ten years old, Sun is an outcast in her fourth-grade classroom.
-She's always picked last for sports teams, eats lunch alone, and endures the quiet cruelty of ...
+Header illustration for the film review essay of The World of Us (2016).
+Illustration created for editorial movie review purposes. πŸŽ₯ Film Overview Title The World of Us Director Yoon Ga-eun Screenplay Yoon Ga-eun Genre Drama, Coming-of-Age, Family Release Date June 16, 2016 (South Korea) Runtime 95 minutes (1h 35m) Country South Korea Language Korean Cast Choi Soo-in (Sun/Seon), Seol Hye-in (Jia), Lee Seo-yeon (Bo-Ra), Kang Min-joon (Yoon), Jang Hye-jin (Mother), Son Seok-bae (Father) Cinematography Min Jun-Won, Kim Ji-Hyun Music Yeon Ri-mok Producer Kim Soon-Mo Rating G (All Ages) Awards Best Youth Feature Film - Asia Pacific Screen Awards 2016; Berlin International Film Festival 2016 (Generation Kplus); numerous Korean film awards πŸ“– Plot Summary At ten years old, Sun is an outcast in her fourth-grade classroom.
+She's always picked last for sports teams, eats lunch alone, and endures the quiet cruelty of exclusi...

 Take Care of My Cat (2001) – A Quiet Exploration of Friendship, Growth, and Solitude